Exploring Practical Options To Lower Your Construction Fleet's Carbon Footprint

 Sensible Steps To A Cleaner Construction Fleet

-For instance, net-zero medium and heavy-duty rigs may not always be readily available, but when it comes time to replace pickup trucks in your fleet, consider replacing your gas and diesel units with electric or propane counterparts.
+For instance, net-zero medium and heavy-duty rigs may not always be readily available, but when it comes time to replace commercial trucks in your fleet, consider replacing your gas and diesel units with electric or propane counterparts.

 Conclusion